alexfernandez/alexfernandez.github.io/2018/building-space-launcher.md

 with a proper suit a trained subject would remain conscious.

-A human in a liquid tank should resist higher accelerations, but it has not yet been tried.
+A human in a liquid tank should resist higher accelerations, but it has not yet been tried for space flight.

 ### Efficiency and Dissipation